Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Receive Data from Arduino UNO.rst

 .. only:: end amb26

 Next, we will observe the data received by Ameba in the Serial Monitor.

 .. note :: If you do not know which port the Ameba development board is connected to, please find it in the Device Manager of Windows first.
 Ameba is connected as "mbed Serial Port".
 For example, if you find mbed Serial Port (COM15), that means Ameba is connected to port COM15.

 |image10|

-We select the port in "Tools" → "Port" → "COM15" (the port connected to Ameba) Open the Arduino IDE window of the Ameba, go to "Tools" → "Serial Monitor" to display the messages printed by Ameba.
+We select the port in :guilabel:`Tools -> Port -> COM15`

+Open the Arduino IDE window of the Ameba, go to :guilabel:`Tools -> Serial Monitor` to display the messages printed by Ameba.

 Press the reset button on Arduino Uno, Arduino Uno now waits for connection from I2C master.

 Then press the reset button on Ameba, Ameba will start to receive messages from Arduino Uno.
 And you can see the "hello " message printed every half second in serial monitor.

 .. note :: If the message does not show in the Serial Monitor of Ameba, please close and open the serial monitor again.